nrepl/piggieback/docs/architecture.md

 ### Dynamic vars as session state

-ClojureScript REPL state lives in a handful of dynamic vars, all private to the `cider.piggieback` namespace:
+ClojureScript REPL state lives in a handful of dynamic vars interned in the `cider.piggieback` namespace (they are public, since other middleware read them out of the session by name):

 | Var | Holds |
 | --- | --- |